Kairos University: Origins and development of Kairos University

-The seminary was founded in 1858 in Rochester, New York, and was known as the German Department of the Rochester Theological Seminary.
+The institution traces its origins to the midst of the 19th century when the Sioux Falls seminary was founded in 1858 in Rochester, New York, and was known as the German Department of the Rochester Theological Seminary.
 Its purpose was to train pastors for German-speaking people in North America.
 In 1931, the seminary became known as the German Baptist Seminary, and in 1945, it changed its name to North American Baptist Seminary.
 In 1949, the seminary relocated to Sioux Falls, South Dakota, in order to be more centrally located to its constituents.
 The name was changed from North American Baptist Seminary to Sioux Falls Seminary on May 18, 2007.
 In July 2009, the seminary moved into a new, environmentally friendly campus in central Sioux Falls, nestled on the eastern edge of the Augustana University campus.
-The institution is now known as Kairos University.
-In 2021, it became a founding member of the university network Kairos University.